CENsBonn/fMRI/chapter1_how.md

   name: python3
 ---
 # How can we study neural mechanisms?
 Many methods have been used to investigate brain functions.
-Starting from studies of the effects of human brain lesions resulting from accidents, war injuries or stroke, techniques have multiplied and increased in sophistication.
+Starting from studies of the effects of human brain lesions resulting from accidents, war injuries, or stroke, techniques have multiplied and increased in sophistication.

 ## Measurement of brain activity
-These techniques record some measure of brain activity or a derivate measure, but do not allow to modify this activity.
+These techniques record some measure of brain activity or a derivative measure, but do not allow modification of this activity.

 ### Electric signals
-Neurons communicate by sending electric signals, so recording electric activity allows to obtain detailed information about what neurons respond to.
+Neurons communicate by sending electric signals, so recording electric activity allows us to obtain detailed information about what neurons respond to.
 1. Patch-clamp recording
 2. Single unit recordings
 3. Electrophysiological recordings